── Load all result tables from the exported Excel workbook ──────────────────

 Estimated marginal means (EMMs) are model-adjusted sample means that account for imbalance and random effects.
 They provide the best estimates of true sample differences per attribute.

-)Each row assigns a CLD group letter to a sample–attribute combination.
-Samples sharing the same letter do not differ significantly; samples with no shared letters are significantly different.
+CLD group letter per sample–attribute combination.
+Samples sharing a letter do not differ significantly at α = 0.05.

 ** p < 0.01 · * p < 0.05 ·